sneha-negi/Fake-Review-Detection/README.md

-# Fake Product Review Detection Using Machine Learning
+# Fake Product Review Detection

 This project uses machine learning techniques to classify product reviews as **genuine (good)** or **fake (claiming the product is not authentic)**.